johngoldin/can_i_get_a_clean_project/content/blog/apple-health-export/2021-06-07-apple-watch-visits-the-er/index.md

 pancreatitis.
 It turned out I didn't have pancreatitis.
 In fact, I redid the blood work the next day and it was completely normal.
-Let's ignore the digestive story because that is an uneventful story that has nothing to do with my Apple Watch; instead let's focus on heart [palpitations](https://en.wikipedia.org/wiki/Palpitations), the symptom that I presented with at the ER.
+Let's ignore the digestive story because that turned out to be uneventful and has nothing to do with my Apple Watch.
+Instead let's focus on heart [palpitations](https://en.wikipedia.org/wiki/Palpitations), the symptom that I presented with at the ER.
 (I haven't had a significant repeat of the digestive episode since then so it doesn't seem to be